sustglobal/dev-center/jekyll/_docs/data-guide.md

 ## Data Bounds and Model Uncertainty
 Climate change is a fundamentally uncertain phenomena.
 This is why CMIP6 uses an entire suite of different models, created by different institutions around the world, with a wide variety of designs and modeling strategies.
 We supply uncertainty data in the form of upper and lower bounds for all hazards and projects, which represent projections from outlier models.

-With the exception of cyclones, we supply the 84th and 16th percentile, approximately ±2 standard deviation.
-For cyclones, we supply ±1 standard deviation.
+We supply the 84th and 16th percentile, approximately ±1 standard deviation.

 ## Fundamental Variables